HOVDSA/HOVDSA.Github.io/README.md

-# HOVDSA.Github.io
-this project is about a south african dj named Vigro Deep
+# HOVDSA-House Of Vigro Deep South Africa

+please Note that We are still working on fixing the problem.

+however Your Patience is important to us.